pedrobalage/Maltparser-Universal-Tree-Bank-PT-BR/README.md

 In order to use the tagger you should run the following command:

-`echo "Esta sentença é de teste" | java -mx30m -cp tagger/mxpost/mxpost.jar tagger.TestTagger tagger/pt-br-universal-tagger.project`
+`echo "Esta sentença é de teste" | java -mx30m -cp mxpost/mxpost.jar tagger.TestTagger pt-br-universal-tagger.project`

 In order to use the parser you should run the following java command: